Franklin County sees first COVID-19 death

-The Franklin County Public Health Department reported the first death of a Franklin County resident from COVID-19 on Wednesday.
+OTTAWA—The Franklin County Public Health Department reported the first death of a Franklin County resident from COVID-19 last Wednesday.

 The individual was a man in his 70s who was hospitalized and had no known underlying health concerns.
 The case had already been investigated by the health department for close contacts.